A URL-based audience organizes visitors based on pages or products they browse.

-There are two special characters used in URL segmentation: * and ?.
-These special characters are wildcards that can stand in for a single character or a string of characters.
+There are two special characters used in URL audiences: * and ?.
+These characters are called "wildcards" and are placeholder variables that represent either a single character or a string of characters.

-The larger your segment, the more we are able to optimize within that segment.
-Unless you have thousands of visitors coming to your website every day, we recommend against creating segments for individual pages of your website.
-The below special characters allow you to define more general rules (URL patterns) for each segment that we’ll follow when sorting your website traffic.
+The larger your audience, the more we can optimize within it.
+Unless you have thousands of visitors coming to your website every day, we don't recommend using an individual URL to define your audience.
+Instead, use special characters to help you define more general URL-based rules.

 The # character cannot be used when creating a URL-Based audience.
 You can use ? to replace it.

 Learn more about special characters.

 A URL pattern is a unique series of letters and characters that appears in the URLs of your site pages.
 Use your URL patterns when you're setting up your URL-based audience.

 - If you create an audience with the URL pattern */category/section/page/, your audience will capture any traffic to that specific page.

 - If you create an audience with the URL pattern: */category/*, your audience will capture any traffic to a page that contains the phrase “/category/”.